rorycl/sshagentca/README.md

 This project is licensed under the [MIT Licence](LICENCE).

-Rory Campbell-Lange 15 April 2020
+Rory Campbell-Lange 09 June 2020